Comparative Time Sharing Experiments (CTSE)

 - Data collection is free for accepted proposals.
 Translations of instruments are provided by CESS

-- Format of proposal: details can be found here.
-The proposal must not exceed 2500 words.
+- The proposal must not exceed 2500 words.
 All proposals must include a draft instrument and they must be coded in Qualtrics.
 Upon acceptance, it is the responsibility of the researcher to provide the coded up survey instrument.
+Additional details can be found below under submission guidelines.

 - All accepted proposals are provisional as to be subject to CESS ethics rule compliance review.